How Air Conditioning Units Work

 Your air conditioner and refrigerator work the same way!
 But instead of cooling just the small, insulated space inside of a refrigerator, an air conditioner cools a room, a whole house, or an entire business.
-Air conditioners use chemicals (Refrigerants like R-22 or R-410A are examples) that easily convert from a gas to a liquid and back again.
+An air conditioner works by circulating various types of refrigerant such as R-22 or R-410A.
+The refrigerant in a central system removes heat in your house by converting from a gas to a liquid and back again.
 This chemical is used to transfer heat from the air inside of a home to the outside air.

-The compressor and condenser are usually located on the outside air portion of the air conditioner.
+The compressor and condenser portion of the air conditioner are usually located outside.
 The evaporator is located on the inside of the house, sometimes as an add-on part to the furnace.

 When the working fluid leaves the condenser, its temperature is much cooler and it has changed from a gas to a liquid under high pressure.
-The liquid goes into the evaporator through a very tiny, narrow hole.
+The next step of how an air conditioner works consists of circulating the refrigerant into the evaporator through a very tiny, narrow hole.
 On the other side, the liquid’s pressure drops and when it does it begins to evaporate into a gas.

 As the liquid changes to gas and evaporates, it extracts heat from the air around it.
 The heat in the air is needed to separate the molecules of the fluid from a liquid to a gas.
 The evaporator also has metal fins to help exchange the thermal energy with the surrounding air.
 By the time the working fluid leaves the evaporator, it is a cool, low-pressure gas.
 It then returns to the compressor to begin its trip all over again.

 This continues over and over until the room reaches the desired temperature you have set on the thermostat.
 The thermostat senses that the temperature has reached the right setting and turns off the air conditioner.
 As the room warms up, the thermostat turns the air conditioner back on until the room reaches the desired temperature again.

 If you don’t think your air conditioning system is running properly, call ServiceMark for fast and reliable service.